docknetwork/api-docs/source/index.html.md

 ```

-Return a list of all user's DIDs you've previously created.
-The DIDs are returned into a sorted DID document.
+Return a list of all user's DIDs you've previously created as DID documents.
+Pagination is not yet supported.

 > 200 Response